CaptainAsbestos/class-notes/peace-conflict/horne-swa3-frontlines.md

 As part of her bottom-up analysis, she writes that mediators often overestimate the actual control that leaders have over their subordinates.
 Often, the interests of leaders is not the same as their soldiers -- this debunks assumption number one from the last paragraph.
 This is not to say that all elites are powerless at curtailing violence, but that a top-down approach can only accomplish so much.
 Luckily, the bottom-up approach has proved cheaper in the long-run for better results, provided the funds aren't simply embezzled.

+The resistance she encounters stems from the state-centric structure of international politics.
+She explicitly mentions the UN Security Council and the need to obtain permission of host governments before peacekeepers can enter a country.

+## Part III: *The New Peace Manifesto*

 ### Chapter 5, *Peace by Piece*

 ### Chapter 6, *Recasting Roles*